 Empathy is a skill that can be taught.
 Think about how you and your family can get involved in your community.
 Teach kids the importance of not only doing things for themselves but for others too.
 Take them out to enjoy nature or go camping.
 It’s easy to forget to enjoy time in nature, but it plays an important part in understanding our world, and it’s great for mental health.
 Also, encourage your kids to learn a hobby like art or music.
 Dance or martial arts can also teach them discipline and about being mindful.

 9. Make space for emotions

 We spend so much time focusing on our kids’ school work and activities, we sometimes forget their emotions.
 Kids must name and understand their feelings to make good choices and have positive experiences.
-Research shows that emotional intelligence predicts over 54 percent of the variation in success in relationships, effectiveness, health, quality of a person’s life.******
+Emotional intelligence plays a role in our relationships, health and quality of life.

 We can create a safe place for kids to express feelings with active listening.
-Start by naming your child’s emotions with reassurance when she’s responding to a situation.
-She can acknowledge that label, and brainstorm ways to feel better.
-This sets the stage for problem-solving throughout life.
-Try opening up about your daily challenges so kids can see how you manage emotions for success.
+Start by naming your child’s emotions with reassurance when they’re responding to a situation.
+Help them acknowledge their feelings and brainstorm ways to feel better.
+Try opening up about some of your daily challenges so kids can see how you successfully manage emotions.

 10. Model what matters

-Finally, don’t get too caught up in the “happiness trap” of raising kids: sadness, frustration and disappointment are part of life.
-Overindulging kids or never letting them fail will actually stunt their growth.
+Finally, don’t get too caught up in the “happiness trap” of raising kids.
+Sadness, frustration and disappointment are part of life.
+Never letting kids fail can actually stunt their growth.
 When they’re wrong, take time to explain why.
-Set them up for healthy choices.
-Pay attention to them every single day.
-Let them be who they are becoming.
+Set them up for healthy choices and pay attention to them every single day.